trych/SmarterLineMoves/README.md

 The package's features can be changed and/or disabled by changing its settings.

-You can open the settings file to see the default settings or change them to your custom settings under the `Preferences > Package Settings > SmarterLineSwaps` menu entry.
+You can open the settings file to see the default settings or change them to your custom settings under the `Preferences > Package Settings > SmarterLineMoves` menu entry.
 The settings file has the following entries:

 #### `smart_swap_up`: true/false (Default: true)